Settling a collection – How much can I save?

 Example: Your credit union decides to make an offer for you to pay your 1000 debt for 600 before it decides to sell the debt to a collection agency for much less.

-Settlement can be a Win-Win for Everyone
+Settling a Collection Can be a Win-Win for Everyone

 Depending on the situation, if you are in a financial situation to offer a lump sum percentage (25% – 75%) of the amount owed, most companies will accept.
 This is simple business decision because it will save them money in the long run.
 The Original creditor doesn’t want to pay someone to harass you for the next several months if they can avoid it.
 Similarly, collection agencies are happy to get any amount in addition to what they paid for your debt.

-Major Factors in Debt Settlement
+Major Factors in Settling a Collection

 You need to understand the major factors that will influence the outcome of a debt settlement negotiation.